-This sauteed Swiss chard recipe is for you, if you are looking for a yummy way to add more cruciferous vegetables into your diet but don’t like the members of the cabbage family.
+This sauteed Swiss chard recipe is for you if you are looking for a yummy way to add more cruciferous vegetables into your diet but don’t like the members of the cabbage family.

-Sauteed Swiss chard recipe with important whole foods
+With important whole foods

 - the so important nutrient-rich greens (Swiss Chard) with

 - protein-rich legumes (mix of beans and chickpeas) and

 all in one simple dish.
 And not to forget the intense use of garlic with potent medicinal properties, giving this vegan recipe a wonderful garlicky taste.

 While I cook with spinach quite often I must admit that Swiss chard just doesn’t come to my mind naturally.
 Only when I get it in my vegetable subscription box (once in a while), I realize how much I’ve neglected this wonderful green leafy vegetable.
 And that is true, although my family loves Swiss chard.
 Probably it’s just a matter of habit and availability.

 Frozen spinach leaves I can get all year round at discounters like Aldi and even fresh spinach is something they offer quite often in the vegetable aisle.
 For Swiss chard, on the other hand, the demand seems to be not as high and you won’t get it easily.
 Sometimes my mother in law grows it in her garden and gets us some in the summertime.

 Chard vegetables come in all colors regarding stem (see picture at the end).
 And not to forget the “baby” Swiss chard.
 Baby red Swiss chard is my absolute favorite and I’ve also used it in this nutrient-dense recipe.

 The advantage of these baby veggies: They are milder in taste and you can use everything of the plant – no need to cut out center stems.
 On top of that it is quicker ready – in fact, it needs just a few minutes cooking to wilt.